shao-lab/MAmotif/README.rst

 Documentation
 -------------

-To see the full documentation of MAmoitf, please refer to: http://bioinfo.sibs.ac.cn/shaolab/mamotif/index.php
+To see the full documentation of MAmotif, please refer to: http://mamotif.readthedocs.io/en/latest/

 Installation
 ------------